John de Lilburne: Knighthood and rebellion against Edward II

 Lilburne is listed in King Edward II's Wardrobe accounts as one of 42 household knights in attendance upon the King in court on Christmas Day 1315, the same day in which he received his knighthood bearing the Lilburn coat of arms (sable, three water bougets argent), and is recorded to have held the manor of West Lilburn in 1317.

-In 1315, Sir John became Constable of Mitford Castle, having been seized from the Valence family by fellow household knight of the King's Court Gilbert de Middleton, and joined Sir Gilbert's adherents in open rebellion against Edward II, seizing Knaresborough Castle in 1317 (held by Sir John from 5th October 1317 to 29th January 1318) on behalf of the King's cousin, Thomas, the Earl of Lancaster.
+In 1315, Sir John became Constable of Mitford Castle, having been seized from the Valence family by fellow household knight of the King's Court Gilbert de Middleton, and joined Sir Gilbert's adherents in open rebellion against Edward II, seizing Knaresborough Castle in 1317 (held by Sir John from 5 October 1317 to 29 January 1318) on behalf of the King's cousin, Thomas, the Earl of Lancaster.

-During these events, on 1st September 1317, the rebel knights assaulted and "despoiled" the controversial Bishop Elect Lewis de Beaumont, his brother and Constable of the palatinate castle of Norham-upon-Tweed Henry de Beaumont, and two cardinals, Gaucelin de Jean and Luca Fieschi, as they approached Rushyford, between Woodham and Ferryhill.
+During these events, on 1 September 1317, the rebel knights assaulted and "despoiled" the controversial Bishop Elect Lewis de Beaumont, his brother and Constable of the palatinate castle of Norham-upon-Tweed Henry de Beaumont, and two cardinals, Gaucelin de Jean and Luca Fieschi, as they approached Rushyford, between Woodham and Ferryhill.
 The two cardinals were travelling from London to Scotland in order to arbitrate a truce with Robert the Bruce while the Beaumont brothers were headed to Durham, accompanying the cardinals on their way North so that Lewis could be enthroned as bishop in their presence.
-After despoiling the travellers, Sir Gilbert and Sir John imprisoned the Beaumonts at Mitford Castle, "delivering two horses to the cardinals to go freely to Durham" and later freeing Lewis de Beaumont on 17th October.
-Sir John de Lilburne was listed among those who attacked the party of travellers but was pardoned for his involvement with Sir Gilbert (with the exception of the robbery committed upon the cardinals) on 19th March 1318 in accordance with the terms granted upon surrendering Knaresborough Castle and again on 12th November, forfeting a portion of his lands for adhering to the Earl of Lancaster's rebellion, some of which were later restored to the family after Sir John's death.
+After despoiling the travellers, Sir Gilbert and Sir John imprisoned the Beaumonts at Mitford Castle, "delivering two horses to the cardinals to go freely to Durham" and later freeing Lewis de Beaumont on 17 October.
+Sir John de Lilburne was listed among those who attacked the party of travellers but was pardoned for his involvement with Sir Gilbert (with the exception of the robbery committed upon the cardinals) on 19 March 1318 in accordance with the terms granted upon surrendering Knaresborough Castle and again on 12 November, forfeiting a portion of his lands for adhering to the Earl of Lancaster's rebellion, some of which were later restored to the family after Sir John's death.
 In fact, despite his transgressions, Sir John was deemed to have borne "himself well towards the late king and the king and died in the fealty of the latter without any suspicion of evil against him" albeit an "adherent of the Scots with Gilbert de Middleton, traitor to the late king".

-The rebellion itself ended in the same year after the execution of Sir Gilbert de Middleton (due to his station and that of the cardinals, assaulted while on a diplomatic mission, he was hanged, drawn and quartered on 26th January) with the stipulation of the Treaty of Leake on 9th August between Edward II and the Earl of Lancaster.
+The knights' role in the rebellion ended in the same year after the execution of Sir Gilbert de Middleton (due to his station and that of the cardinals, assaulted while on a diplomatic mission, he was hanged, drawn and quartered on 26 January) and the stipulation of the Treaty of Leake on 9 August between Edward II and the Earl of Lancaster.
+The Treaty, however, did not last: Lancaster headed another rebellion in 1321 and was eventually defeated in the Battle of Boroughbridge, convicted of treason, and beheaded near Pontefract Castle, all in the following year.